 The Compensation Committee evaluated the performance of the NEOs, taking into account the factors described above.
 The Compensation Committee accepted management's proposal, and recommended to the Board that the NEOs receive salary increases in the order of 3% effective January 1, 2015, but that no discretionary bonuses be awarded from the bonus pool.
-At the Board meeting held to consider, and ultimately approve, the Compensation Committee's recommendations, Mr. Crowe voluntarily declined his salary increase.
+At the Board meeting held to consider, and ultimately approve, the Compensation Committee's recommendations, the Company's CEO, Gregory Crowe, voluntarily declined his salary increase.